Kepler's Orbits and Special Relativity in Introductory Classical Mechanics: Discussion

-Therefore, the relativistic eccentricity $\tilde{e} = e(1 + \tfrac{1}{2} \epsilon)\ll 1$, and Eq.~(\ref{eq_class_rel}) is limited to describing relativistic corrections to near-circular (Keplerian) orbits.
-Also, the relativistic correction $\epsilon\ll 1$, and thus the orbit equation Eq.~(\ref{eq_class_rel}) is valid only for small relativistic corrections.
+Therefore, the relativistic eccentricity $\bar{e} = e(1 + \tfrac{1}{2}\epsilon)\ll 1$, and Eq.\,(\ref{eq_class_rel}) is limited to describing relativistic corrections to near-circular (Keplerian) orbits.
+Also, the relativistic correction $\epsilon\ll 1$, and thus the orbit equation Eq.\,(\ref{eq_class_rel}) is valid only for small relativistic corrections.

-In Sec.~\ref{Sec_KeplerianLimit} the relativistic correction to Keplerian orbits $\lambda$ [defined after Eq.~(\ref{eq_SR})] is approximated by: neglecting the radial component of the velocity, $v^2 = \dot{r}^2 + (r\dot{\theta})^2 \approx (r\dot{\theta})^2$; and keeping terms only up to first order in the expansion $\gamma \approx 1 + \tfrac{1}{2} (v/c)^2$.
-Neglecting the radial component of the velocity in the relativistic correction $\lambda$ is consistent with the assumption of near-circular, approximately Keplerian orbits, and is complementary to the assumption $r_\text{c}/r - 1 \ll 1$ preceding Eq.~(\ref{eq_linearized}).
-It is emphasized that the radial component of the velocity is neglected only in the relativistic correction $\lambda$; it is not neglected in the derivation of the relativistic equation of motion Eq.~(\ref{eq_SR}).
-That there is no explicit appearance of $\dot{r}$ in the relativistic equation of motion Eq.~(\ref{eq_SR}), other than in the definition of $\gamma$, is due to a fortunate cancellation after Eq.~(\ref{eq_part2}).
-Furthermore, the approximate orbit equation Eq.~(\ref{eq_class_rel}) has the same form as that [Eq.~(\ref{eq_gen_rel})] arising from the GR description, in which the radial component of the velocity is not explicitly neglected.
+The correction to Keplerian orbits due to Special Relativity $\lambda \equiv \gamma - 1$ [defined after Eq.\,(\ref{eq_SR_rel_mass}) and in Eq.\,(\ref{eq_approx_lambda2})] is approximated using the first-order series $\gamma \approx 1 + \tfrac{1}{2}(v/c)^2$, and neglecting the radial component of the velocity $v \approx r\dot{\theta}$.
+Neglecting the radial component of velocity in the relativistic correction $\lambda$ is consistent with the assumption of approximately Keplerian (near-circular) orbits, and is supported by the condition $r_\text{c}/r - 1 \ll 1$ preceding Eq.\,(\ref{eq_linearized2}).
+It is emphasized that the radial component of velocity is neglected only in the relativistic correction $\lambda$; it is not neglected in the derivation of the relativistic equation of motion Eq.\,(\ref{eq_SR_rel_mass}).
+That there is no explicit appearance of $\dot{r}$ in the relativistic equation of motion, other than in the definition of $\gamma$, is due to a fortunate cancellation after Eq.\,(\ref{eq_part2}).

-A first-order series approximation for $\gamma$ is consistent with the Keplerian limit.
-Interestingly, however, the problem is soluble without truncating the series.
-(See Appendix~\ref{app_series}.)
-This more elaborate derivation yields diminishing returns due to the complementary assumption $r_\text{c}/r - 1 \ll 1$, which implicitly constrains the velocity to be much smaller than the speed of light.
-The resulting approximate orbit equation [Eq.~(\ref{eq_SSR})],

-is almost identical to that derived using a much simpler approach in Sec.~\ref{Sec_KeplerianLimit} [Eq.~(\ref{eq_class_rel})].
-Although this alternative orbit equation predicts a relativistic correction to eccentricity that is nearly one-half that of the GR result, it lacks the symmetry of the GR orbit equation Eq.~(\ref{eq_gen_rel}), and it does not provide significant further qualitative understanding of relativistic corrections to Keplerian orbits.